Powerlearnproject/se-day1-assignment-chrisorigi/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
 -
+The Software Development Life Cycle (SDLC) consists of several phases, including:

+  - Requirements: Gathering and documenting user needs and system requirements.

+  - Design: Creating high-level and detailed designs of the software architecture and user interface.

+  - Implementation: Writing code and building the software according to the design specifications.

+  - Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.

+  - Deployment: Releasing the software to users or customers.

+  - Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.